Compare Cheap Car Insurance Quotes

 Comprehensive car insurance

 This is the highest level of coverage available.
 Your own car and you are covered if you have an accident.
 You are also covered against claims brought against you by third parties, as well as damage by fire or theft.

-How do I get car insurance cover arranged?
+How can I get cheap car insurance coverage?

 There is a range of insurers who will be able to provide cover, so always shop around and compare quotes from a range of different providers.
-Insurers will calculate the cost of your car insurance policy based on a few factors, so you will need to have the following information to hand:
+Insurers will calculate the cost of your insurance policy based on a few factors, so you will need to have the following information to hand:

 - Make and model of the car.
 Most insurers will ask you for the car number plate, but this is not essential.
 If you have made any modifications to the car, such as lowered suspension, or engine modifications, you will also need to declare them to your insurer, as these can affect the value of your car.

 - Details of your driving licence.
 You will need to declare whether you have any previous driving convictions or points on your licence.
 These will affect the cost of your policy, as convicted drivers are seen as having a higher risk of making a claim.

 - Driver details.
 If you want to insure any additional named drivers on your policy, you will need to have their details too.

 - Any previous claims.
 In order to determine the risk of you making a claim, your insurer will need to know the details of any previous claims.

 What is a no-claims bonus?